The Plugins page shows the list of installed plugins. Use the check boxes next to plugin names to enable or disable them.

 For plugins that are not bundled with the IDE:

 use this command to uninstall the selected plugin.

 Alternatively, the Uninstall button in the plugin description area can be used.

 Colors for plugin statuses

-Names of plugins with different statuses are shown in different colors.
+The names of plugins are shown in different colors depending on their status.

 |Red||One of the following:

 |Blue||For a repository plugin: a newer version of the plugin is available.|